sanity-io/plugin-kit/README.md

 you probably have to revert to using yalc, or use `npm pack` + and install the resulting tzg-file.

+### Q: What appended with the Parcel recommendation?

+At the time of writing (Nov 2022) the latest version of parcel (2.7) failed to build Sanity plugins.
+The previous version (2.6) did not work with the latest version of TypeScript.
+Pinning these versions was confusing and caused issues.

+We also saw issues with modules using nested async imports.

+As such, we decided to standardize plugins on the same build-tool used by Sanity studio, [@sanity/pkg-utils](https://github.com/sanity-io/pkg-utils#sanitypkg-utils).

-#### Q: Why use Parcel?
+#### Q: Why use @sanity/pkg-utils?

-Parcel is recommended for building plugins as it provides sensible defaults for building a React library that output CommonJS and ESM files.

-Parcel can in most cases be configured through `package.json` alone, and can often simply be dropped in to existing packages without further customization .
-`@sanity/plugin-kit verify-package` ensures Sanity Studio 3 compliant configs exist.

-Parcel also has very speedy production builds, which is a big plus when testing plugins using watch-mode.

-**A:** Sanity Studio V3 uses [Vite](https://vitejs.dev/) as the default bundler,
+[@sanity/pkg-utils](https://github.com/sanity-io/pkg-utils#sanitypkg-utils) is the build tool used to build the `sanity` package.
+It is based on esbuild and rollup and sports an array of validation to ensure that package.json can build both commonjs and ems packages that can be used in a variety of js runtimes.

+Using this internal tool for plugins allows Sanity to more quickly address common build-related issues with plugins, and aims to standardize how this is done thought the community.

-#### Q: Can I use another build tool or change parcel configuration?
+#### Q: Can I use another build tool or change @sanity/pkg-utils configuration?

 **A:** Yes!

-Feel free to make any changes to [parcel library configuration](https://parceljs.org/getting-started/library/) as is needed.
+Feel free to make any changes to `package.config.ts` as is needed.
-`@sanity/plugin-sdk verify` output is only recommendations for defaults that has been tested to work in Sanity Studio.
+`@sanity/plugin-sdk verify-package` output is only recommendations for defaults that has been tested to work in Sanity Studio.
 Your plugin may have other needs.

-You are also free to not use parcel at all; simply change your package.json build script, and disable any verification-steps you don't care for with `sanityPlugin.verifyPackage`.
+You are also free to not use @sanity/pkg-utils at all; simply change your package.json build script, and disable any verification-steps you don't care for with `sanityPlugin.verifyPackage`.

 ## CLI Help